Updated August 22, 2022

 ***To improve community wellness & reduce traffic, we encourage students to walk or bike to school whenever possible.
 Bike racks are located at the North end of the South Building and in the North Courtyard.***

-Access to our buildings has changed due to road/school construction and current health guidelines.
+Access to our buildings is subject to change due to road/school construction and updated health guidelines.
 Students will not be able to arrive and enter the buildings the way they did pre-Covid/pre-construction.
 Our usual traffic and pedestrian patterns have changed.
-This will mean MORE WALKING for everyone and using only SPECIFIC ENTRANCES to the buildings.
 Please note the following and plan your new school arrival accordingly:

 CLOSURES/CHANGES